-Louis Vuitton, for instance, showed its 2016 resort collection at the Bob and Dolores Hope estate in Palm Springs, California.
-Prior to that, creative director Nicolas Ghesquière chose Monaco as the setting for the brand’s resort 2015 collection.
+Louis Vuitton, for instance, showed its 2017 Cruise collection in Brazil.
+Prior to that, creative director Nicolas Ghesquière chose the Bob and Dolores Hope estate in Palm Springs, California for its 2016 resort collection, and Monaco as the setting for the brand’s resort 2015 collection.
 The Monaco show, which took place at the Prince's Palace of Monaco, was a first for the Paris-based design house, which had never staged a Resort collection.

-Once merely treated as in-between collections, houses that can afford it are quite obviously looking to emphasize Resort (aka Cruise aka Pre-Spring, which hits stores in November or so) and Pre-Fall, which becomes shoppable in May - by way of runway shows.
+Once merely treated as in-between collections, houses that can afford to are quite obviously looking to emphasize Resort (aka Cruise aka Pre-Spring, which hits stores in November or so) and Pre-Fall, which becomes shoppable in May - by way of runway shows.
 While pre-collections are often smaller and generally less extravagant than a house's bi-annual main collections, they have come quite a ways since they were shown in simple presentation-style formats.
-Those days are becoming more distant each season.
+Those days are becoming increasingly more of a distant memory with each passing season.

 Former New York Times fashion critic Cathy Horyn took on the topic, while still at the Times, writing: "A few years ago, you managed to survive without the pre-collection collection, and life was good."
-And she’s right, especially considering that the once nearly non-existent pre-season calendar of shows and presentations has morphed into another full-blown fashion month, which can be hectic, burdensome, and downright tiring – to say the least.
+And she is right, especially considering that the once nearly non-existent pre-season calendar of shows and presentations has morphed into another full-blown fashion month, which can be hectic, burdensome, and downright tiring – to say the least.

 The Telegraph similarly explained that the pre-fall collections’ purpose directly relates to the “increasingly impatient" attitude in the fashion world, where "waiting six months between fashion shows is just not an option."
 Is the fashion world really that impatient?
 Or is it that we have learned to adapt to the frequent introduction of yet another collection?